Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2025/12/autumn-2025-update/index.md

 * I have ideas and educational content for 50 years, that's never been an issue.
 * There are obviously other stores that sell educational content, as there is a high demand for it (by teachers, homeschooling parents, etc).
 But they are very different from mine.
 They only do "classic" teaching materials, perhaps with a puzzle here or there but that's it.
 They also look very ugly, unfocused, busy, and sometimes downright insulting to the intelligence of kids or teachers.
 I feel like my work can really find its place in the market and outshine the competition where needed.

 **Point 3:** I have increasingly been able to put certain projects/creative areas into a group called "not for money but for myself".
 Video games?
-I have some amazing ideas I'll make some day, but not for success or money.
+I have some amazing ideas I'll make someday, but not for success or money.
 Music?
 As stated, I'll record all my ideas, but expect nothing from it and put no pressure on it.
 Books?
 They've been my biggest income generator for years now, but most stories I write now are for the webshop.
 Any other story will just be "for me", because _I_ believe it must be told, and I don't care if anyone buys it.

-Of course, one can only have this mind-set if your income comes from somewhere else.
+Of course, one can only have this mind-set if you have a source of income that's _something else_.
 I've worked hard to make the online store that source of income.
 I'm fine with telling myself "no, today you're gonna have to work 8 hours on the next webshop product".
 Because I've chosen that as my "work for money", and I know that, because of that, I'll be able to record a song tomorrow without caring if it's any good.

 **Point 4:** The typical avenues and suggestions for improving my mental/physical health have pretty much been exhausted.
 I honestly don't see them working, or see myself trying any of it, again.
 I've _tried_ to go to a therapist again, but just the complicated steps to get an appointment in the far future and prove you really need it, made me back off completely.